-Wouldn’t it feel great to have a buffer between you and the curveballs life throws at you—a buffer that helps you sleep soundly at night because it turns a major life crisis into just a slight inconvenience?
+Wouldn’t it feel great to have a buffer between you and the curveballs life throws at you—a cushion that helps you sleep soundly because it turns a major life crisis into just a slight inconvenience?
 Even if your AC goes on the fritz in mid-July, you’re cool as can be.
 Why?
 Because you had your safety net in place!

-Well, there’s good news!
-That buffer is part of the Baby Step plan.
+And that little safety net is an essential part of the 7 Baby Steps.
 Say hello to the fully funded emergency fund, also known as Baby Step 3.

-The more stable your money and household situation is, the less you need in your emergency fund.
+The more stable your income and household are, the less you need in your emergency fund.

-If you are part of a two-income household or you’ve had a steady job for several years, then a three-month emergency fund is probably fine.
-But if you are a one-income family, self-employed or earn straight commission, then a six-month emergency fund is a better idea because a job loss would mean you couldn’t pay the bills.
+If you’re part of a two-income household or you’ve had a steady job for several years, then a three-month emergency fund is probably just fine.
+But if you’re a one-income family, you’re self-employed, or you earn straight commission, then a six-month emergency fund is probably a better idea for you since a job loss could make you unable to pay the bills.

-You should also lean toward a six-month fund if someone in your house has a chronic medical condition that requires frequent visits to the doctor or hospital visits.
-Even if there is room in your monthly budget to pay for medical attention, it’s still a good plan to be prepared in case of a big emergency.
+You should also aim for a six-month fund if someone in your house has a chronic medical condition that requires frequent visits to the doctor or hospital.
+Even if there’s room in your monthly budget to pay for the expenses, it’s good to be prepared in case a big emergency hits.

 Your emergency fund should be liquid, meaning you need to keep it in a place where you can get to it easily and quickly.
 The best option is a simple checking account or money market account that comes with a debit card or check-writing privileges.
-That way, you can pay that doctor or wrecker service with the swipe of a card or stroke of a pen.
+That way, you can pay that doctor or mechanic quickly and with no headaches.

-When a sudden expense pops up, it can feel like an emergency—but that may not always be the case.
-There are three questions to ask yourself to determine if you need to tap into your savings:
+When a sudden expense pops up, it can feel like an emergency—but that might not be true.
+Here are three questions to ask yourself to determine if you need to tap into your emergency savings:

 - Is it unexpected?

 - Is it necessary?